RunestoneInteractive/RunestoneServer/docs/installation.rst

 .. warning::

-   Note: These are the instructions for installing Runestone Server by hand in a linux environment.
+   Note: These are the instructions for installing Runestone Server by hand environment.
 There are also `simpler Docker based instructions <https://runestoneserver.readthedocs.io/en/latest/docker/README.html>`_ available.

 #.
 Install python.